Got a Windows 10 Wi-Fi Problem? Here’s How to Fix It

 If you see the Wi-Fi Doesn’t Have a Valid IP Configuration message, you should start by entering the four networking commands we listed earlier.

-If the issue persists, there are two further steps you can take.
+If the issue persists and your Wi-Fi is still not working on Windows 10, there are two further steps you can take.

 Change the Network Name and Password

 Some users have reported that simply changing their network’s name and password fixed the problem.

 The precise instructions vary between routers, but typically you need to connect to your router using an ethernet cable, enter your router’s IP address in your browser, log into the device’s portal, and locate the correct fields.
 Make sure you use the right type of Wi-Fi security when you change this info.

 Without getting too technical, routers can broadcast their networks on different channels.
 If too many routers in close proximity use the same channel, the airwaves can become cluttered.